jonas-eschle/tf-pwa/docs/FAQ.rst

 2.1 Check the data.
 -------------------

-There a script (scripts/check_nan.py) to check it.
+There is a script (scripts/check_nan.py) to check it.

 2.1.1 No stange value in data, (nan, infs ...).